matmutant/Mouse-Keybinds-Remap/README.md

   to know your current mapping use >xev< command, for your device list use >xinput list< To add an option, just add a new "elif"

-this has been done for M505, but should work for others
+this has been done for M505 and M705, but it should work for others

+Simply uncomment the mouse name or add a new one.

 ##How does it work?
 After you've hardcoded the device name in variable $NAME, the script will look for the ID corresponding to it: